tuannguyen991/ApiDemo/README.md

 - Run: bash 1.3.run-tye.sh (run solution)

 Note: Just run files 1.1 and 1.2 the first time to configure the base of the application.
 From the 2nd time onwards, to run the application just run 1.3

+To forward to an https server:
+- Type command: ngrok http https://localhost:44393